Petre Libardi: International career

 Libardi played two games for Romania, making his debut under coach Bazil Marian in a 1–1 friendly draw against Uruguay, which took place in Montevideo at Estadio Gran Parque Central.
 His second game was also a friendly which ended in a 0–0 draw against Poland.

 Managerial career

 After he retired, Libardi worked as a manager, first in the Romanian lower leagues for clubs such as Victoria Călan, Minerul Lupeni and Paroșeni Vulcan.
-His most notable performances were two spells in Divizia A at Jiul Petroșani, one in the early 1980s and the other in 1990.
+He later became the manager of the Divizia A team at Jiul Petroșani twice, once in the early 1980s and again in 1990.
 He also served as Jiul's president.

 Personal life and death

+In 2001, Libardi became an honorary citizen of Petroșani.

-In 2001 Libardi was awarded the Honorary Citizen of Petroșani title.
-He died on 14 August 2005 at age 62.
-In 2019, at 100 years after Jiul Petroșani was founded, the authorities decided to change the name of the local stadium from Jiul to "Petre Libardi" in his honor.
+Libardi died on 14 August 2005 at the age of 62.

+In 2019, 100 years after Jiul Petroșani was founded, the name of the team’s home stadium was changed from Jiul to Petre Libardi Stadium.